 At any time, if you notice particularly large fees, especially those that say they are non-refundable related to your application, pay attention.
 Unusually high origination fees or high penalties for paying early are also suspect.

 Too Good To Be True Probably Is

 Unfortunately, the old saying can sometimes be correct.
 If it's too good to be true, it probably isn't legitimate.
 Borrowers with extremely negative credit history or no way to prove their income are typically not accepted for any loans, including hard money.
 It's true that hard money loans can be easier to obtain than a standard loan from big banks but be on alert if it is all just too easy.
 Too easy is a red flag.

 Legitimate lenders have the ability to show their work.
 They can back up their claims of having a large portfolio and have many past clients willing to share testimonials.
 If the lender you work with resists sharing this kind of information that is a reason to pause.
 Look closer and do your research before entering into the agreement.
 Ask them for their foreclosure rate.
 Is it really high?
 This doesn't mean they are necessarily bad but your inner voice should not be ignored.

 Know Where to Go For Help

 Every state has a website where the Attorney General's office will post information about known predatory lenders.
 That is a good place to start, just to make sure your lender is not on that list.
 Also, go to the nearest Better Business Bureau website and check their list as well.
-Most legitimate lenders will be listed with an A grade, if they are not listed, it does not mean they are bad.
-But if they have a negative grade, that is good cause for concern.
-Also, just google the lender.
+Most legitimate lenders will be listed with an A grade.
+If they are not listed it doesn't mean they should be avoided, but if they have a negative grade that is good cause for concern.
+Also, just Google the lender.
 Many sites provide personal feedback and testimonials from borrowers, some positive and some negative.
 Google isn't the definitive resource, but if you cannot find anything on the official sites, this is another place to look.